 Example for a SaaS founder:

 This blends weekly strategy with laser daily focus.
-For templates and a time-blocking schedule, check a time-blocking template or our workflow automation guide.
+For templates and a time-blocking schedule, see the time-blocking template or our workflow automation guide.

 Mastering Your Daily and Weekly Workflow